Cowboy Draw Review

 The newest lottery in Wyoming is far from a scam.
 Regulated and operated by a state entity, the game gives you a certain opportunity to win some legitimate cash.

-In 2015, Wyoming as a state is expected to earn revenue of approximately 9 million dollars as a result of the WyoLotto operations.
+In 2015, as a state, Wyoming was expected to earn approximately 9 million dollars as a result of the WyoLotto operations.

 Apart from being responsible for fair drawings and adequate presentation of the results, WyoLotto also gives back to the local community.
 As already mentioned, the lottery generates some money that goes towards the state budget.
 Revenue exceeding 6 million dollars is submitted to the Wyoming Permanent Land Fund’s Common School Account.